ibuildingsnl/qa-tools/README.md

 ## Behat
 You can run your Behat features with `$ vendor/bin/qa-tools run behat`.

-### Phantomjs
+## Phantomjs
 Start using phantomjs web driver using: `$ phantomjs --webdriver=4444`

+# Generated config
+When running the QA Tools a QA-settings.json settings file is generated for you.
+All answered questions will be saved here.
+Next time you will execute the QA Tools again the default values are the ones you answered before.
+This also makes it possible to create different distributions of the file based on much used functionality for your projects.

+This can be helpfull if you know all new projects have to work with the same set of QA tools by adding teh qa-settings.json file to the project all default answers will be the correct ones.

 # Notes
 Important note: the pre-commit hook runs on the source you actually staged for commit with `$ git add`, untracked file are ignored.
-This is to make sure that succesful or failing builds reflect what is actually being committed.
+This is to make sure that successful or failing builds reflect what is actually being committed.

 # Contributing
 If something is broken or you have a feature request, please create an issue here on the github repo.